 Today we’re hosting a spring ladies luncheon to celebrate the season.
 I’m creating a beautiful table setting, serving a great meal, and taking a shortcut to dessert with Delizza Mini Chocolate Mousse (sponsor).

 Celebrating spring and Easter with the family is something we all look forward to each year.
-I’ve already shared lots of Easter entertaining ideas, and today I’ve got even more that can be applied to the holiday or for a spring ladies luncheon.
+I’ve already shared an Easter entertaining guide, and today I’ve got even more that can be applied to the holiday or for a spring ladies luncheon.